profcase/js-e1/README.md

 # js-e1

-> JavaScript is a great language for writing and testing quick apps with user interaction
+> JavaScript is a great language for writing and testing quick apps with user interaction, but watch out for users!

 ## Links